 Malaga is actually a fairly big city, but as a tourist, you’re most likely to be interested in the attractions in the historical center.
 I recommend staying east of the river and within a maximum 30 minute walk to the sea and the port.

 If the main purpose of your trip is to hang out at the beach, search for hotels near Playa de la Malagueta.
 If you’re more into food and history, stay a little closer to the pedestrian area of the historical center.
-We’ve stayed at various Airbnbs near Calle Carreteria, not to far from the Cervantes Theater, and we really enjoy the area.
+We’ve stayed in various apartment rentals near Calle Carreteria, not to far from the Cervantes Theater, and we really enjoy the area.

 Since a lot of the food in the pedestrian area is aimed at tourists, and therefore not the best, I think it’s better to stay just outside that area.
 It’ll put you closer to better food where locals actually eat.
 Besides, it can be a lot louder at night in the more touristy areas.